azyablov/sros_bng_observability/README.md

       - "/state/service/vprn[service-name=BNG-INTERNET]/subscriber-interface[interface-name=SUB]/group-interface[group-interface-name=GRP_1]/srrp[srrp-id=*]/oper-state"
       - "/state/service/vprn[service-name=BNG-INTERNET]/subscriber-interface[interface-name=SUB]/group-interface[group-interface-name=GRP_1]/srrp[srrp-id=*]/master-since"
 ```
-Again sample and on-change remains relevant too, since we defentily should be aware when the state has been changed.
+Again sample and on-change remains relevant too, since we definitely should be aware when the state has been changed.
-Sampling is required to and ensure the state is periodically verified for obeservability purposes and always present on the grafana dashboards in case an interval is a few minutes only.
+Sampling is required to and ensure the state is periodically verified for observability purposes and always present on the grafana dashboards in case an interval is a few minutes only.
 The full `gnmic` configuration file to collect the state data => [gnmic-state.yml](clab/sros_bng_observability/configs/gnmic/gnmic-state.yml)

 The logs are collected via `syslog-ng` and sent to `Fluent Bit`, which is then sent to `Loki`.
-Such path is dicated by the need to convert [RFC3164](https://www.rfc-editor.org/rfc/rfc3164) syslog messages into [RFC5424](https://www.rfc-editor.org/rfc/rfc5424) format, which is required by `Fluent Bit`, which is in the bext turn feed it toward `Loki`.
+Such path is dictated by the need to convert [RFC3164](https://www.rfc-editor.org/rfc/rfc3164) syslog messages into [RFC5424](https://www.rfc-editor.org/rfc/rfc5424) format, which is required by `Fluent Bit`, which is in the next turn feed it toward `Loki`.

 Availability monitoring is implemented via `ICMP`: `Smokeping` => `Prometheus` => `Grafana`.
 For now we are covering *MGMT* interface availability only.
-The `Smokeping` server is configured to ping the *BNG* devices and the aggregation device.
+The `Smokeping` server is configured to ping the *MAG*  devices and the aggregation device.
 The results are sent to `Prometheus`, which is then visualized in `Grafana`.
 Apart from that additional alerting rules and Heatmap were added to verify if `NEs` are available via *gNMI MDM* interface.
 Alerting rules are configured to send alerts to the `Alertmanager` server, which is then sent to the Telegram channel (check for the telegram token).
-This is done for the illustartive purposes and could be adjusted per need and requirements realively easily.
+This is done for the illustrative purposes and could be adjusted per need and requirements relatively easily.

 As *NetOps* and *DevOps* pracititioners we should consider limits and scalability of the solution.
 The current setup is designed to be scalable and can be easily extended to support more devices and services.
 But we should remember about limits on *NE* side to support number of subscriptions and number of sessions.
 The telemetry stack scaling should be cosidered as well as more network elements and data is been colleceted.
-This is especially relevant *BNG* where you can't simply pull everything for hundreds of thousands of subscribers at the same time, but we are going to discuss it in the next session in a bit greater details.
+This is especially relevant *MAG*  where you can't simply pull everything for hundreds of thousands of subscribers at the same time, but we are going to discuss it in the next session in a bit greater detail.

 ## What and Why to collect?